 We need to be realistic.
 You can push the envelope, but not where you put people's lives at risk.

-Are there alternatives to modular content that offer similar benefits but are perhaps more flexible and easier to implement?
+Do you see alternatives for modular content, workflows, or methods that can accomplish the same benefits but are perhaps more flexible and easier to implement?

 JT: I saw a tool that was developed at Merck built and run by EPAM Corporation.
 It was called an Assembler.
 But the way it worked, it was almost AI.